Mehar-Nafis/Ansible_GCP_OpenText/Lab4_Implementing Ansible Variables.md

     </html>
     ```

-2. **Implement the playbook using the following command**
+2. Implement the playbook using the following command**

     ```sh
-    $ ansible-playbook implement-vars.yml --extra-vars "source=/home/ec2-user/labs/file/index1.html"
+    ansible-playbook implement-vars.yml --extra-vars "source=/home/ec2-user/labs/file/index1.html"
     ```

-3. **Use the public IP of any of the Ansible managed instances to view the webpage**
+3. Use the public IP of any of the Ansible managed instances to view the webpage**

-## Task 3: Configuring Variables as a Separate File and Implementing Ansible Playbook
+### Task 3: Configuring Variables as a Separate File and Implementing Ansible Playbook

-1. **Create a file `myvariables.yml` and add your variables**
+1. Create a file `myvariables.yml` and add your variables**

     ```sh
-    $ sudo vi myvariables.yml
+    sudo vi myvariables.yml
     ```

     ```yaml
     ---
     hostname: all
-    package1: httpd
+    package1: apache2
     destination: /var/www/html/index.html
-    source: /home/ec2-user/labs/index.html
+    source: /home/ubuntu/labs/lab4/index.html
     ```

-2. **Modify the `implement-vars.yml` with the below-mentioned changes**
+2. Modify the `implement-vars.yml` with the below-mentioned changes**

     ```sh
-    $ sudo vi implement-vars.yml
+    sudo vi implement-vars.yml
     ```

     ```yaml